On the structure of Besse convex contact spheres: The Clarke action functional

 Summing up, we have the following statement.

 \begin{lem} The Morse indices of a critical point $\dot\gamma\in\crit(\Psi)\cap\Psi^{-1}(c)$ are given by

 \end{lem}

 Let us now assume that our convex contact sphere $Y$ is Besse with common Reeb period $\tau$.
 For any critical value $c$ of $\Psi$ we have $c/\tau= m/k$ for some relatively prime positive integers $m$ and $k$.
 The associated critical set $\crit(\Psi)\cap\Psi^{-1}(c)$ is diffeomorphic to the stratum $Y_k:=\fix(\psi^{\tau/k})$, which is a closed contact submanifold of $Y$.
 The following statement summarizes the results in \cite{Ginzburg:2019ab} that are relevant here.
-We remark the the Morse indices in \cite{Ginzburg:2019ab} are referred to the Clarke action functional in the $L^p$ setting with $p>2$, but turn out to coincide with the Morse indices in the $L^2$-setting employed here, see \cite[Prop.~I.7.5]{Ekeland:1990lc}.
+We remark that the Morse indices in \cite{Ginzburg:2019ab} are referred to the Clarke action functional in the $L^p$ setting with $p\in(2,\infty)$, but turn out to coincide with the Morse indices in the $L^2$-setting $\Lambda$ employed here, see \cite[Prop.~I.7.5]{Ekeland:1990lc}.
+Indeed, for any $p\in(2,\infty)$, there is a correspondence between the critical points of the Clarke action functionals in $L^p$ and in $\Lambda$, and the Morse indices of corresponding critical points coincide.

 \begin{lem}[Ginzburg-Gurel-Mazzucchelli \cite{Ginzburg:2019ab}] Assume that $Y$ is a Besse convex contact sphere.
 Any path-connected component $K\subset\crit(\Psi)$ has even Morse index $\ind(K)$ and odd nullity $\nul(K)=\dim(K)$.
 In particular, $K$ is a non-degenerate critical manifold of $\Psi$ in the Morse-Bott sense. \end{lem}